RamiKrispin/deploy-flex-actions/README.md

 Under the `Source` option (marked in blue) select `Deploy from a branch`, and then select the `docs` folder (marked in orange).
 Last but not least, click the `Save` button (marked in yellow).

-It might take few minutes until the website is render and you should see the link for the website on that page (refresh the page if you cannot see it).
+It might take a few minutes until the website is render and you should see the link for the website on that page (refresh the page if you cannot see it).
 Github Pages use the following website address patern:

 ``` shell
 https://GITHUB_USER_NAME.github.io/REPO_NAME/
 ```

-In this case the link for this tutorial dashboard is:
+In this case, the link for this tutorial dashboard is:

 https://ramikrispin.github.io/deploy-flex-actions/